Integrable Discretisations for a Class of Nonlinear Schrodinger Equations on Grassmann Algebras: Conclusions

 \section{Conclusions}

 In the present paper we studied integrable difference equations associated with Grassmann extensions of the nonlinear Schr\"odinger equation.
 We constructed two elementary Darboux transformations.
-As a result, newGrassmann generalisations of the Toda lattice and the NLS dressing chain are obtained.
+As a result, new Grassmann generalisations of the Toda lattice and the NLS dressing chain are obtained.
 We should mention here that the noncommutative NLS dressing chain we obtained is a nonlocal one - although the commutative reduction will lead to the standard NLS dressing chain \cite{SSP}.
-The Toda lattice dressing chain obtained here differs from the known super-symmetric Toda chains \cite{Olshan,Evans,Bonora2,Ikeda}.
+The Toda lattice dressing chain obtained here differs from the known supersymmetric Toda chains \cite{Olshan,Evans,Bonora2,Ikeda}.

 Furthermore, we obtained difference integrable systems as a compatibility (Bianchi commutativity) of these Darboux transformations.
-Such systems can be viewed as Grassmamm generalisations of the difference Toda and NLS equations.
+Such systems can be viewed as Grassmann generalisations of the difference Toda and NLS equations.
 These lattice systems have Lax pairs provided by the set of two consistent Darboux transformations.
 The corresponding B\"acklund transformations represent symmetries of the discrete (difference) systems.

-For the two discrete systems obtained, we formulated the initial value problems: in the first case (when two Darboux transformations with NLS-type dressing chains are combined) the well-posed initial value problem is defined (for both even and odd variables) by giving an initial profile along an infinite staircase within the $(k,m)$-lattice (Fig. \ref{fig:2}).
-In the second case, the well-posed initial boundary value problem is defined for a parallelogram (of any size).
+For the two discrete systems obtained, we formulated the initial value problems: in the first case (when two Darboux transformations with NLS-type dressing chains are combined) the well-posed {\it initial value problem} is defined (for both even and odd variables) by giving an initial profile along an infinite staircase within the $(k,m)$-lattice (Fig. \ref{fig:2}).
+In the second case, the well-posed {\it initial-boundary value problem} is defined for a parallelogram (of any size).
 The initial even variables should be given on a staircase inscribed in the parallelogram while the odd variables should be given on the boundary of the parallelogram (Fig. \ref{fig:3}).
-The Bosonic limit reconstructs the results of \cite{SSP}.

-The $osp(1|2)$-invariant supersymmetric NLS model of Kulish \cite{Kulish1} can be obtained from (\ref{eq:nlee}) by imposing the reduction $p=q^\dag$ and $\psi=\zeta=\phi^\dag=\varkappa^\dag$.
-Our Darboux transformations is not applicable to the Kulish system, because they do not respect the reduction to $osp(1|2)$ superalgebra.
+This differs from the commutative case where the initial value problem is globally well-posed on an infinite staircase.
+The bosonic limit reconstructs the results of \cite{SSP}.
+However, one can still formulate a well-posed initial value problem on a stretched staircase \cite{Peter}, but in the bosonic limit it will not recover the standard staircase initial value problem for the Toda lattice \cite{Adl}.